bhouse1273/knapsack/README.md

   - A: No. The shader is compiled at runtime via Metal APIs.

 - Q: Can I still build the CUDA version?
   - A: Yes.
-On non-Apple hosts, the build enables CUDA automatically.
+On non‑Apple hosts, the build enables CUDA as configured by CMake.
+CUDA is not available on Apple Silicon; Metal is used instead with CPU fallback.

 - Q: Where is the output written?
-  - A: `van_routes.csv` in the current working directory (e.g., the `build/` dir when executed there).
+  - A: By default, `routes.csv` in the current working directory.
+You can specify a custom filename as the second command-line argument: `./knapsack_solver 50 my_output.csv`